 - Complete a self-assessment of their horse skills, prior to entry.

-- Have reliable access to a computer, internet and email in order to undertake the online components of the course.
+- Have an intermediate level of digital literacy and reliable access to a computer and the internet in order to undertake the considerable online components of the course.

 It is recommended students have current Tetanus immunisation.